 Light Sensor

-The SL-300 lantern has its own external light sensor and whose day/twilight/twidark/night thresholds are defined in LUX.
-These levels can be customised by entering in separate values as a measure of LUX.
+The SL-300 lantern has its own internal light sensor and whose day/twilight/twidark/night thresholds are defined in LUX.
+These levels can be customised by entering in separate dusk and dawn values as a measure of LUX.